YourMobileGeek/100DaysOfCode2019/README.md

 * Day 12
   > The algorithm is done.
 Now maybe i will work on a more advanced version of it next week.
 Also, spent the rest of the day surfing for suitable repos. *Preparing for Hacktoberfest*.
 So far, i have 3.
 2 more to go.

+* Day 13
+  > Continued the search for the repos.
+Found a few.
+Will try to find the changes needed on the weekend.
+I am getting that Hacktober swag, at any cost.